Mauser BK-27: Design

 The Mauser BK 27 is used in the Panavia Tornado, the Alpha Jet, the JAS 39 Gripen, and the Eurofighter Typhoon.
 At one time Lockheed Martin was considering a licensed-built version for the F-35 Lightning II.

 Rheinmetall has also developed remote-controlled naval versions, the MN 27 GS and the MLG 27 fully automatic naval guns, which are installed on many ships of the German Navy.
 Ninety-nine MLG 27s have been ordered by the German Navy so far.
 The cannon is a single-barrel, high-performance, breech-cylinder gun operated by a fully automatic, electrically fired, gas-operated system at a selective rate of 1000 or 1700 rounds per minute(+/− 100 rpm).
 The Mauser BK 27 utilizes pyrotechnic cocking charges to cycle the action.

 The gun mainly fires mine shells as these have the best effect against aircraft.
 There are also several types of armor piercing shells like the frangible armour piercing shell named Fap 27 mm x 145 mm ammunition/peb327 (DM103).

 Operational history

-In his book Typhoon, former RAF pilot Mike Sutton reported his 27 mm cannon jamming during a strafing run in Syria, against ISIS targets, while supporting Allied ground units.
+In his book Typhoon, former RAF pilot Mike Sutton reported his 27 mm cannon jamming during a strafing run in Syria while supporting Allied ground units against ISIS targets.
 According to his book, the Typhoon was to be built, originally, without an internal gun, like the F-4 Phantom and the Harrier.
 However, while a decision was made to install an internal gun, this led to "manufacturing issues".
 Sutton claimed that during his strafing run the gun jammed after "twenty-six rounds", the HUD showing "GUN FAIL".
 During the debrief this problem was well known to both the pilots and ground crews.
 One pilot told Sutton: "They said that issue had been fixed", to which Sutton replied "Exactly.
 We've been here before."